Chiscoglobal97/Kode10x-latest-cohort-asignment/README.md

-# 🚀 Team Web Project: HTML Homepage
+# Kode10x latest cohort team project

 ## 📌 Project Overview
 This is a collaborative team project built using **Semantic HTML only**.
 The goal is to create a well-structured, SEO-friendly website where each team member manages a specific section of the site.